ra559/cis106/labs/lab4.3.md

 * _Presentation [here](https://docs.google.com/presentation/d/e/2PACX-1vRXQhdRviYicst8RhPxAcgQmj8-8YCuNSSy4NjmCv1ekxfQuI3KvDmdfuAztj1hbDo6dXPsuF8RezsZ/pub?start=false&loop=false&delayms=3000&slide=id.p)
 * _Video [here]()

-## Question 1: Creatin directories.
+## Question 1: Creating directories.

 1. Start a terminal window.
 In your home directory, create a directory called movies.
 In the movies directory, create 5 directories called: action, romance, adventure, animated, and scifi.
 2. From the root of the filesystem, using absolute path only, create a directory called 2020 in each of the movies categories directories.